-Table B provides an assessment of the Planning Proposal against key strategies of therelevant Sustainability Elements identified in the Draft Residential Strategy.Table B - Assessment against Draft Residential Strategy
+Table B provides an assessment of the Planning Proposal against key strategies of the relevant Sustainability Elements identified in the Draft Residential Strategy.

+Table B - Assessment against Draft Residential Strategy

 A - FUTURE HOUSING NEEDS AND DIVERSITY Key Strategy Comments √/X A.2.1 Provide for up to 24,000 additional dwellings by 2031 proximate to key facilities and services.
-The Planning Proposal will provide additional dwellings that will assist Council in meeting key targets for the provision of diverse housing. ~ A.2.2 Use the centres and corridors model to focus new growth within existing urban areas & around centres and corridors.
-The subject site is located approximately within 200 metres of 2 bus routes that operate along The Horsley Drive and 1 bus route that runs along Shakespeare Street.
-The subject site is also within 1100 metres from the Parramatta to Liverpool Transitway.
-A.2.3 Provide an adequate range and diversity of housing types to meet the future needs of the Fairfield LGA population.
+The Planning Proposal will provide additional dwellings that will assist Council in meeting key targets for the provision of diverse housing. ✓ A.2.2 Use the centres and corridors model to focus new growth within existing urban areas & around centres and corridors.
+The subject site is located adjacent to an existing centre, is located within 1km of the Prairiewood Major Centre and within approximately 620 metres from the Parramatta-Liverpool Transitway corridor. \ A.2.3 Provide an adequate range and diversity of housing types to meet the future needs of the Fairfield LGA population.
 The Planning Proposal provides for high density housing which is a housing type that will meet the future needs of the Fairfield LGA population.
-The existing locality is predominantly low density housing. ~ A.2.4 Ensure future dwellings contribute to a high quality and safe neighbourhood.
-The Planning Proposal is accompanied by a draft Site Specific DCP (SSDCP) which will facilitate the orderly development of the site.
-The Planning Proposal and draft SSDCP will be exhibited in accordance with the Gateway Determination (Attachment B). ~ A.2.5 Future dwellings to have a high level of amenity, high environmental performance and integrate with surrounding neighbourhoods.
-As has been stated above, the Planning Proposal will be accompanied by a draft SSDCP.
-The subject site is located adjacent to a public reserve.
-The draft SSDCP includes provisions that may increase the amenity of the local area eg. facilitate the passive surveillance over the public reserve, as well as facilitating public art to be provided along the public reserve frontage.
-The subject site is adjacent to a local centre which provides for a range of uses that serve the surrounding community. ~
+The existing locality is predominantly low density housing. ✓